Tekunoroji/Singleton-collection/README.md

 - **Additional Writers:**
   Easily extend the logger by adding new writers (e.g., JSON, remote logging) using the dependency injection pattern.

+- **New Singleton Global Error Handler:**
+  Add a new global error handler.

 ---